juniorsundarCasual/TGT/vault/volume-5.chapter-384.md

 "Mana exhaustion," Al concluded.
 "It seems that your core doesn't have enough mana to sustain even a basic spell.
 That is concerning.
 But since there isn't pain, it seems that you aren't actually crippled."

 "Is that a valid conclusion, though?"
 Guy interjected.
-"Is the lack of pain when the mana core is being exerted, sufficient indication to deny the possibility of him being crippled?"
+"Is the lack of pain when the mana core is being exerted sufficient indication to deny the possibility of him being crippled?"

 "Do you WANT the boy to be crippled?"
 Al responded sarcastically.